Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 * No additional library installation is required on client system
 * No changes are required at client for any DB
-* Supprts Caching of Connection, Query Results, Load Balancing Logging and Auditing etc.
+* Supports Caching of Connection, Query Results, Load Balancing Logging and Auditing etc.
 * A Single Driver can handle any database provided the middleware supports it

-__Disadvatages__
+__Disadvantages__

 * Performance will be slow
-* Requires Database-specific codeing
+* Requires Database-specific coding
 * Maintenance of Network Protocol driver becomes costly

 -